Maxaret: Aircraft use

 Aircraft have a much lower ratio of tyre contact patch to vehicle weight than automobiles and operate at much higher speeds.
 For these reasons, it is much easier to enter a skid in an aircraft through the over-application of brakes, and threshold braking is essentially impossible as the skid develops so rapidly.
 This makes landings in marginal conditions very difficult and leads to many common weather conditions precluding flying.
-Slippery conditions from heavy rain, or even light snow or ice, will close a field.
+Slippery conditions from heavy rain, or even light snow or ice, will close an airfield.

 In early testing on the Avro Canada CF-100, the Maxaret allowed landings to be safely made on runways covered in ice.
 Since the operational requirements of most aircraft are defined by the best take-off or landing distances under all weather conditions, Maxaret allowed aircraft to operate at 15% higher all-up weights.

 Another benefit was initially unexpected.
 Braking effect is greatly reduced at high speeds; the coefficient of friction between a tyre and concrete is about 0.7 to 1.0 at 30 mph, but decreases dramatically to 0.3 to 0.5 at 120 mph.
 This means that it is much easier to skid when first landing, a fact that led pilots to hold off on the brakes until the aircraft was firmly down, and then slowly increase pressure to avoid skids.
 With Maxaret, they simply applied full braking as soon as they touched down, knowing that the system would prevent skids.
 As a result, braking distances even in perfect conditions were greatly improved on the order of 30%.
 A later modification allowed the pilot to push on the brakes before landing, with the valve actually applying the brakes only after the wheel had spun up at least once.

 When skidding occurs, the tyres can be rubbed flat, or even burst.
 Aircraft tyres have much shorter lifetimes than cars for these reasons.
 Since Maxaret reduced the skidding, spreading it out over the entire surface of the tyre, the tyre lifetime was improved.
 One early tester summed up the system thus:

 The runway was very wet on the first landing, and the aircraft's all up weight was at least 12 per cent above the maximum landing weight.
 The brakes were held on at approximately 1,200 lb/sq in pressure from a speed of 80-85 knots, until the aircraft came to rest.
 The braking distance was estimated at 1,200 yards.
 The tyres were completely unmarked.
 Landing previously in an identical machine without Maxarets, and at approximately the same all up weight, great difficulty was experienced in stopping the aircraft in an estimated distance of 1,600 yards, with the braking parachute streamed at approximately 70 knots.
 On this occasion two tyres were burst, and the remaining six were damaged beyond repair.